anders-14/twitch-chat-bot/README.md

 # Twitch Chat Bot

-The best twitch bot ever... maybe? (no, it's not)
+The best Twitch chat bot ever... maybe? (no, it's not)

-The bot is still a work in progress, more stuff will be added

 ## Commands

 - `!dice` -> rolles a dice
-- `!joke` -> tells a random dad joke
+- `!joke` -> tells a random dad joke [from the icanhazdadjoke api](https://icanhazdadjoke.com/)
 - `!ping` -> says pong
 - `!rps <rock|paper|scissors>` plays rps against you
 - `!so <twitch-username>` gives a shoutout to the person you want
+- more to come...

 ## Running the bot yourself